Is the word "Charity" wrong or misleading in the King James Bible?

 Webster's 1833 translation used the word "charity" in place of "love" 24 times in his New Testament.
 "And above all things have fervent charity among yourselves: for charity shall cover the multitude of sins."
 1 Peter 4:8

-In addition to these earlier English Bibles that use the word "charity" to signify Christian brotherly love, we also have the Douay-Rheims Bible of 1582, and the later Douay Version of 1950 both used charity in 1 Corinthians 13:1 and many other places as well - "Whiston's Primitive New Testament of 1745, the Worsley Version 1770, Webster's 1833 translation, the KJV 21st Century 1994, Green's Modern KJV 1998, the Catholic Public Domain Version of 2009 - "CHARITY is patient, is kind.
+In addition to these earlier English Bibles that use the word "charity" to signify Christian brotherly love, we also have the Douay-Rheims Bible of 1582, and the later Douay Version of 1950 both used charity in 1 Corinthians 13:1 and many other places as well - "Whiston's Primitive New Testament of 1745, the Worsley New Testament 1770, Webster's 1833 translation, The Pickering New Testament 1840, the KJV 21st Century 1994, Green's Modern KJV 1998, the Catholic Public Domain Version of 2009 - "CHARITY is patient, is kind.
 CHARITY does not envy" 1 Cor.
-13:4 etc., the English Jubilee Bible of 2010 - "tongues of men and of angels and have not charity," 1 Cor.
-13:1 etc., the Revised Webster's Bible 1995 (Larry Pierce), the Third Millenium Bible 1998, the Evidence Bible 2003 and The Work of God's Children Illustrated Bible 2011.
+13:4 etc., the English Jubilee Bible of 2010 - "tongues of men and of angels and have not CHARITY," 1 Cor.
+13:1 etc., the Revised Webster's Bible 1995, the Third Millennium Bible 1998, the Evidence Bible 2003 and The Work of God's Children Illustrated Bible 2011.

 J. P. Green's 1998 Modern King James Version often uses the word "charity" to describe Christian love for other believers.
 In the MKJV 1 Corinthians 13 reads:

 1. "Though I speak with the tongues of men and of angels, and have not CHARITY, I have become as sounding brass or a tinkling cymbal.

 2 And though I have prophecies, and understand all mysteries and all knowledge; and though I have all faith, so as to move mountains, and do not have CHARITY, I am nothing.